Full-service provider of industrial catalysis. This is C&CS.

 KNV technology offers several advantages over traditional exhaust gas treatment methods:

-- Energy savings: Due to the lower operating temperatures compared to thermal afterburning systems, the energy consumption of KNV systems is significantly lower.
-This leads to lower operating costs and a smaller CO₂ footprint.
+2. Energy savings: Due to lower operating temperatures compared to thermal afterburner systems, KNV systems consume significantly less energy.
+This results in lower operating costs and a smaller CO₂ footprint.

 Applications and challenges

-CNV systems are used in a wide range of industries, including chemical production, paint shops, petroleum refining and the manufacture of plastics.
-Wherever organic solvents are used or VOCs are produced as by-products, CNV systems are an indispensable tool for emission control – here the TA Air referenced.
+KNV systems are used in a wide variety of industries, including chemical production, paint shops, petroleum refining, and plastics manufacturing.
+Wherever organic solvents are used or VOCs are produced as byproducts, KNV systems are an indispensable tool for emission control – see the German Technical Instructions on Air Quality Control (TA Luft) for further information.

-Despite their advantages, CNV plants also face some challenges.
-One of these is catalyst poisoning, where certain contaminants such as sulfur compounds or chlorine can impair the activity of the catalyst.
-This requires careful monitoring of the process conditions and possibly the use of special catalysts that are more resistant to such contamination.
-Here we support our customers in the design.
+Despite their advantages, KNV plants also face some challenges.
+One of these is catalyst poisoning, where certain contaminants such as sulfur compounds or chlorine can impair the catalyst’s activity.
+This necessitates careful monitoring of process conditions and may require the use of special catalysts that are more resistant to such impurities.
+We support our customers in the design process in this regard.

-Another challenge is the need for pretreatment of the exhaust gases to ensure the efficiency of catalytic oxidation.
-This can be achieved by using heat exchangers or other methods to preheat the exhaust gas stream.
+Another challenge is the need to pretreat the exhaust gases to ensure the efficiency of catalytic oxidation.
+This can be achieved through the use of heat exchangers or other methods to preheat the exhaust gas stream.

 Conclusion

-Catalytic oxidizers are a crucial tool for reducing harmful emissions in the chemical industry.
-They offer an energy-efficient and environmentally friendly solution to effectively remove VOCs and other pollutants.
-Despite some technical challenges, the benefits outweigh the disadvantages, especially in terms of energy savings and the reduction of NOₓ emissions.
-At C&CS, we are proud to contribute to environmental protection through our expertise in catalyst design and to advise our customers.
+Catalytic afterburners are a crucial tool for reducing harmful emissions in the chemical industry.
+They offer an energy-efficient and environmentally friendly solution for effectively removing VOCs and other pollutants.
+Despite some technical challenges, the advantages outweigh the disadvantages, particularly regarding energy savings and the reduction of NOₓ emissions.
+At C&CS, we are proud to contribute our expertise in catalyst design to environmental protection and to advise our customers.

 If you have any questions about this or any other topic, please feel free to contact us!